I have had quite churning last few days. I read ‘If’ by Rudyard Kipling

 fantastically naïve version of Indian society sanitized of apparent glaring

 blemish that is everyday reality of common people.
+It is a simplified world of simplistic people with excessive emotions.
 These nice stories tickled

 the sensibilities of elite narration on an afternoon siesta.
 It hardly